TheStig294/100-more-randomats-pack-3/README.md

 _ttt_randomat_redemption_ - Default: 1 - Whether this randomat is enabled

 ## 100% Detective Winrate
-Whoever has the highest detective winrate is turned into a detective, according to the TTT stats mod.
-Doesn't trigger if there aren't enough players for a detective.\
+Whoever has the highest detective winrate is turned into a detective, according to the TTT stats mod.\
 \
 _ttt_randomat_detectivewinrate_ - Default: 1 - Whether this randomat is enabled